Venezuela increases luxury taxes to bolster state coffers

-The measures, part of a package of 28 laws Maduro decreed to bolster the country’s economy, increase tax rates on products such as wine and cigarettes while eliminating some tax benefits available to financial institutions.
+The measures, part of a package of 28 laws Maduro decreed to bolster the country’s economy, increase tax rates on wine, beer and cigarettes while eliminating some tax benefits available to financial institutions.

 “Who pays luxury taxes?”
 Cabello said during the ceremony.
 “People who buy yachts, planes, or large properties - people that make excess use of money.”